archlinux-fan/arch-install/README.md

 setfont lat2-16
 ```

-6. Connect to the internet
+*5. Connect to the internet*
-Ensure your network interface is listed and enabled, for example with:
+Ensure your network interface (ETH card, Wifi card,..) is listed and enabled, for example with:
 ```Bash
 ip link
 ```